rossumai/tutorial-imdb/PITCHME.md

 25000/25000 [===] - 3s - acc: 0.9420 - val_acc: 0.8636
 ```

 Good story about a backwoods community in the Ozarks around the turn of the century.
-Moonshine is the leading industry, fighting and funning the major form of entertainment.
 One day a stranger enters the community and causes a shake-up among the locals.
 Beautiful scenery adds much to the story.
-*0.86337662*
+**0.86337662**

 ---
 @title[Take-aways]